Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Methodology

 \subsubsection{Koopman operators for forced systems}

-\citet{proctor_generalizing_2018} generalize Koopman theory to dynamical systems with control.
-For open-loop control, where the input is a time-varying exogenous forcing term, $\boldsymbol{f}_k$, the observable function $g$ acts on the state and the input.
-For a flowmap formulation such as \eqref{eq:physbased_flowmap}, the Koopman step is $\mathcal{K}g(\boldsymbol{z}_k,\boldsymbol{f}_k) = g(F(\boldsymbol{z}_k,\boldsymbol{f}_k))$.
-If the Koopman operator is square, this formulation propagates both the state and the forcing input, in the case that the forcing is unknown.
-However, in our case, the forcing is assumed known, and $\mathcal{K}$ is therefore not square, and it propagates only $\boldsymbol{z}$.
+Koopman theory can be extended for dynamical systems with control inputs \citep{proctor_generalizing_2018}.
+For open-loop control, where the input is a time-varying exogenous forcing term with internal dynamic, $\boldsymbol{u}_{k+1} = F_u(\boldsymbol{u}_k)$, the observable function $g: M \times M_u \rightarrow \mathbb{C}$ acts on the state and the input.
+For the flowmap \eqref{eq:physbased_flowmap}, the Koopman step is